 How did you get started doing this type of work?

 I'd done photography as a hobby for years.
 When the building industry crashed in the late 90's, I turned my hobby into a career.

 What types of customers have you worked with?

 I've worked with all kinds of customers of all ages.
 One of the studios I work with specializes in School Portraits.
 There's so much diversity in schools.
 Different ages, ethnicities, languages, handicaps, etc. I love working with so many different types of people.

-Q. What advice do you have for a customer looking to hire a provider like you?
+What advice would you give a customer looking to hire a provider in your area of work?

-A. First and foremost, look at examples of their work.
+First and foremost, look at examples of their work.
 Lots of people can take "PICTURES" but you need the right tools and "know how" to take "PORTRAITS".
 Lighting is crucial, and a professional photographer knows how to light their subjects in ways that flatter them.